hns258/archived-ecm/readme.md

 Add a `Search with {searchEngine}` menu item when right-clicking text.

 This allows use of a search engine besides Google (e.g., Bing and DuckDuckGo).
-You will need to provide a `title` and `url` (with query syntax) of the search engine to use.
+The `title` and `url` (with query syntax used in Chrome) of the desired search engine need to be set.
 The `{searchEngine}` placeholder will be replaced by `title`.

 Examples:
 ```js